Using Optivisors to Magnify Your Work

 Kylie Jones's Using Optivisors to Magnify Your Work - , General Education, , using Optivisors

-Sawing can be a problem with Optivisors because they are bulky and protrude quite a bit.
-If you saw from directly behind your saw frame, then the focusing distance of the magnifying lens needs to be longer than the depth of the saw frame otherwise the saw frame will keep knocking the lenses.
+Sawing with an Optivisor can be tricky since the lenses are bulky and stick out.
+If you saw from directly behind your saw frame, your lens's focusing distance needs to be longer than the depth of the saw frame, or else the saw frame will bump into the lenses.

 I have tried quite a few magnification setups and I find the Optivisor glass lenses are really crisp in their focus and definition and they do really help me to see precisely which saves me time and improves the quality of my work.